HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 * Data Source (e.g., EHR, clinical data repository)
 * eCR Now FHIR App or vendor developed solution
-* NCHS Data Store acting as a Data Receiver with FHIR capabilities per the MedMorph RA IG
+* NCHS Data Store acting as a Data Receiver with FHIR capabilities
 * Knowledge Artifact Repository
 * Trust Service Provider

 ###### Interactions between Actors and Systems for Health Care Surveys
-This section outlines the high-level interactions between the various MedMorph Actors and Systems listed above.
+This section outlines the high-level interactions between the various Actors and Systems listed above.
 These interactions are shown in Figure 2.3 along with the descriptions of each step.

 {% include img.html img="healthcare-survey-actors-and-systems.png" caption="Figure 2.3 - Healthcare Surveys Actors and Systems" %}